blocky/attestation-service-examples/random/README.md

 You will notice a few things:

-- The `rollDie` function is exported so that it can be invoked by the Blocky AS server in a WASM runtime.
 - The function takes two `uint64` arguments and returns a `uint64`.
 These are fat pointers to shared memory managed by the Blocky AS server, where the first 32 bits are a memory address and the second 32 bits are the size of the data.